sreejan-chowdhury/AWS_POC/Security/KMS and CloudHSM.md

  - Consists of access key ID and a secret key.

 ## Key Mangement System (KMS)
-It is a managed encryption service that enables user to eadily encrypt user data.
+It is a managed encryption service that enables user to easily encrypt user data.
 Provides highly available key storage, management, and auditing solution to encrypt data across AWS serices.

  - Creates keys with unique alias and description